 - Users hit the back button.

-- Google’s algorithm, in its infinite wisdom, sees this user data and notices your content is not performing well across key user metrics for that keyword.
+- In its infinite wisdom, Google’s algorithm sees this user data and notices your content is not performing well across key user metrics for that keyword.

-- They stop showing your content for that keyword – why would they continue showing content that users don’t like.
+- They stop showing your content for that keyword – why would they continue offering a range that users don’t like?

 - You lose traffic.

-This may not seem like a big issue happening on one or two keywords, but when it starts happening across multiple pages and for multiple keywords, your traffic will drop.
+This may not seem like a big issue on one or two keywords, but your traffic will drop when it starts across multiple pages and for various keywords.

 4. Cutting ROT Is Vitally Important

-A ROT analysis helps identify content that is either Redundant, Outdated, or Trivial.
-Organizing your content into these categories will give you the ability to further analyze your content sets based on data and insights.
-The results from the analysis will lead to either keeping the content, deleting the content, rewriting/optimizing, and republishing it.
+A ROT analysis helps identify either Redundant, Outdated, or Trivial content.
+Organizing your content into these categories will allow you to further analyze your content sets based on data and insights.
+The results from the analysis will lead to either keeping the content, deleting the content, rewriting/optimizing, or republishing it.

 There are many people who say “you should never delete content”.
-To this I shake my head in frustration – knowing that this is a fundamentally wrong statement that is being spread throughout the digital community. – Bill Ross, CEO of Origin 77
+To this I shake my head in frustration – knowing that this is a fundamentally wrong statement that is being spread throughout the digital community. – Bill, Founder of Emulent Creative

-A ROT analysis is a fundamental cornerstone for doing a content audit and building a content strategy.
-We talked about ROT analysis in a previous article and outlined the reasons that it’s important, such as:
+A ROT analysis is a cornerstone for conducting a content audit and developing a content strategy.
+We talked about ROT analysis in a previous article and outlined the reasons that it’s essential, such as: